alexkroeker177/veriveway/docs.md

 4. Update documentation as needed

 ## License
 This project is private and proprietary.
+It is also compliant with the following open source licenses: MIT, Mozilla Public License 2.0, PostgreSQL License.

 ## Support
 For support and questions, please contact the development team.